telerik/reporting-docs/embedding-reports/blazor-reporting.md

 ## Displaying Reports in Blazor Web Reporting Applications

-We provide two Web Report Viewers suitable for Blazor Web Reporting applications:
+Telerik Reporting provides two Web Report Viewers suitable for Blazor Web Reporting applications:

 * The [Blazor Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/blazor-report-viewer/overview%}) is a wrapper of the [pure HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}), which is an HTML/CSS/JS client-side widget suitable for any web application that works with JavaScript.
 The Blazor Report Viewer does not use [Telerik UI for Blazor](https://www.telerik.com/blazor-ui) components and doesn't require a subscription for this suite.